TheOpteProject/LGL/README.md

 File Formats:
+(Thank you to Claire McWhite for this tutorial)

 Input format (.ncol)
 The input format to LGL is called .ncol, which is just a space separated list of two connected nodes with an optional third column of weight.